 What is the difference between Elementor and Beaver Builder?

-Elementor and Beaver Builder are popular page builders but are differentiated by various features like Elementor offers more design elements than Beaver Builder.
+Elementor and Beaver Builder are popular page builders but are differentiated by various features Elementor offers more design elements than Beaver Builder.

 However, Beaver Builder has a more intuitive interface and does not restrict the number of websites, unlike Elementor.
 That said, Elementor is relatively cheaper than Beaver Builder.